tidb-incubator/TiBigData/docs/design/2022-07-28-support-generate-auto_random-pk.md

 ## Detailed Design

-Firstly, we will introduce the mechanism of shard and then discuss how wo get shardBits and get the shardSeed with good collision resistance.
+Firstly, we will introduce the mechanism of shard and then discuss how we get shardBits and get the shardSeed with good collision resistance.

 ### the mechanism of shard

-Firstly, we need to generate the shardSeed, whose bits' length must be greater than and equal to 16.
+Firstly, we need to generate the shardSeed, whose bits' length must be greater than or equal to 16.
 Then we take the low n bits of the shardSeed as the shard mask.

 ```java